-This rich, incredibly moist Dulce de Leche Chocolate Cake features a cocoa based olive oil cake and dulce de leche buttercream frosting.
+This rich, moist Dulce de Leche Chocolate Cake features a cocoa based olive oil cake and dulce de leche buttercream frosting.
 It’s easy to whip up and perfect for any occasion!

 - Chocolate cake: I used the same chocolate cake recipe that I used to make my mini chocolate cake.
 It’s rich, delicious and is so easy to make.